SickChill/qnap-sickchill/README.md

-# QSickRage
+# QSickChill

-SickRage server for QNAP NAS.
+SickChill server for QNAP NAS.

-SickRage server is automatically pulled from git repository when the package is installed.
-The repository used is https://github.com/SickRage/SickRage/.
+SickChill server is automatically pulled from git repository when the package is installed.
+The repository used is https://github.com/SickChill/SickChill/.

 # Install

 - Install Git and Python (use the community Python version from http://apps.qnap.community/)
-- You can download the latest QPKG packages here https://github.com/SickRage/qnap-sickrage/releases.
+- You can download the latest QPKG packages here https://github.com/SickChill/qnap-sickchill/releases.

 # Contribute